adrynalean/MyLLM/README.md

-# MyLLM — A Large Language Model Trained from Scratch
+# CorpusForge — A Large Language Model Trained from Scratch

 A GPT-style language model built and trained from the ground up on OpenWebText — the same dataset used to train GPT-2.